Dartmouth College: History

 Since the election of a number of petition-nominated trustees to the Board of Trustees starting in 2004, the role of alumni in Dartmouth governance has been the subject of ongoing conflict.
 President James Wright announced his retirement in February 2008 and was replaced by Harvard University professor and physician Jim Yong Kim on July 1, 2009.
 Kim was succeeded by Philip J. Hanlon in June 2013.

-In May 2010 Dartmouth joined the Matariki Network of Universities (MNU) together with Durham University (UK), Queen's University (Canada), University of Otago (New Zealand), University of Tübingen (Germany), University of Western Australia (Australia) and Uppsala University (Sweden).
-It left the network in 2025.

 In early August 2019, Dartmouth College agreed to pay nine current and former students a total of $14 million to settle a class-action lawsuit alleging they were sexually harassed by three former neuroscience professors.

 In April 2022, Dartmouth College returned the papers of Samson Occom, who helped Eleazar Wheelock secure the funds for Dartmouth College for what Occom believed would be a school for Native students in Connecticut, to the Mohegan Tribe.

 On June 12, 2023 Sian Beilock began her tenure as the first female president of Dartmouth.

+New Hampshire State Police at the May 1st 2024 protests.
+Over 90 students, faculty, and community members were arrested.

 In September 2023, Dartmouth convened an event entitled The Future of Mental Health and Wellness, which included the seven living U.S. Surgeons General at the time.
 In 2024, the college hired a chief wellness office in order to provide increased mental health support on campus and to help students to manage daily stressors.

 In April 2024, Dartmouth announced the creation of the Dartmouth Climate Collaboration, pledging $500 million towards the goal of eliminating carbon emissions on campus by 2050.
 The plan includes the installation of high-capacity heat pumps and a geoexchange system, making it the largest operational change in the college's history.

+In May 2024, about 90 students, faculty and community members who were nonviolently protesting the war in Gaza were taken into custody by the New Hampshire State Police.
+Two student journalists from The Dartmouth reporting on the protest were among the arrested, though their charges were dropped within days.
+Following the arrests, the New York Times described Dartmouth as having "stood out for its almost instantaneous response to a nonviolent protest."